 “I always wanted to try that stuff”

-- Ask what made that particular drug appealing, and what they expected to get from it
+- Ask what made them want to try that particular drug, and what they expected from it

 - If they are happy to talk, you could discuss whether they have tried other drugs, and if so, why.